by Keith Miller, LCSW-C, Psychedelic Assisted Therapist and Founder of Calliope Health

 It’s pure existence.

-It may be the quietest, most peaceful, pure, true experience of your deepest self, deep inside where the brain stem resides and just “knows” that you exist.
-It’s very, very subconscious.
-During a ketamine journey you feel none of the normal fear or panic that often goes with brain stem activation.
+It may be the quietest, most peaceful, true experience of your deepest Self, deep inside where the brain stem resides and just “knows” that you exist.
+Even your subconscious brain can reset itself, because during a ketamine journey you are less afraid and more open and curious.

 How ketamine stimulates a “Big Mind” flow state